-For a detailed description of how to make the incision and measure the length of the locking screw and insert the screw, please refer to pages 39-40.
+For a detailed description of how to make the incision and measure the length of the locking screw and insert the screw, please refer to pages 39-40 section 'Trochanteric Nail distal locking'.

 To insert an additional screw(s), use the image intensifier to align the sleeves and repeat the aforementioned steps for sleeve adjustment, drilling and screw insertion.